-Load-Serving Entity functions572 and a revision of the registry criteria for Distribution Providers to increase the MW registry threshold from 25 MW to 75 MW.
+17 In the March 19 Order, the Commission rejected NERC's proposal to eliminate the Load-Serving Entity function, subject to NERC submitting a compliance filing providing further support for that proposal.
+On July 17, 2015, NERC made a compliance filing renewing its request to eliminate the to increase the MW registry threshold from 25 MW to 75 MW.
 The RBR initiative also made changes to NERC's Rules of Procedures to allow NERC to establish a sub-list of Reliability Standards applicable to particular entities; to establish a materiality test for registration; and to establish a process to renew registration, deactivation and deregistration decisions.

 If an entity believes that NERC or a Regional Entity has made an error in requiring its registration, it may submit a challenge to such designation with the ERO and ultimately file an appeal with FERC if it believes that it should not be registered.
 FERC has ruled on many appeals from NERC compliance registry decisions.
 These cases demonstrate that FERC will reverse NERC's rulings if NERC does not comply with its Compliance Registry criteria.
-For example, in Direct Energy Services, LLC,573 FERC reversed a NERC decision requiring retail marketers to register as Load-Serving Entities.
-FERC determined that retail marketers did not qualify as LSEs under NERC's Compliance Registry criteria because they do not own or operate physical assets that are directly connected to the bulk-power system.574 FERC also expressed a concern that excluding retail marketers from the Compliance Registry might create a "reliability gap" because retail marketers may "possess information relevant to the reliable operation of the Bulk-Power System that is not provided by other users, owners or operators."575 FERC, therefore, ordered NERC to submit a compliance filing to revise its Compliance Registry to eliminate the potential reliability gap.576 Also, in U.S. Department of Energy, Portsmouth/Paducah Project Office,577 FERC reversed a NERC decision finding that the U.S. Department of Energy ("DOE") was an LSE because NERC failed to demonstrate that DOE was the entity responsible for securing energy and transmission service for the end-use customer.
+For example, in Direct Energy Services, LLC, 18 FERC reversed a NERC decision requiring retail marketers to register as Load-Serving Entities.
+FERC determined that retail marketers did not qualify as LSEs under NERC's Compliance Registry criteria because they do not own or operate physical assets that are directly connected to the bulk-power system.
+19 FERC also expressed a concern that excluding retail marketers from the Compliance Registry might create a "reliability gap" because retail marketers may "possess information relevant to the reliable operation of the Bulk-Power System that is not provided by other users, owners or operators."
+20 FERC, therefore, ordered NERC to submit a compliance filing to revise its Compliance Registry to eliminate the potential reliability gap.
+21 Also, in U.S. Department of Energy, Portsmouth/Paducah Project Office, 22 FERC reversed a NERC decision finding that the U.S. Department of Energy ("DOE") was an LSE because NERC failed to demonstrate that DOE was the entity responsible for securing energy and transmission service for the end-use customer.

-In addition, in a series of orders, FERC upheld NERC rulings requiring generators that own or operate generator lead lines to register as Transmission Owners and Transmission Operators.578 FERC ruled that the generator lead lines had a material impact on bulk-power system reliability and that failure to register the owners and operators of those lines as Transmission Owners and Transmission Operators would create a reliability gap.
+In addition, in a series of orders, FERC upheld NERC rulings requiring generators that own or operate generator lead lines to register as Transmission Owners and Transmission Operators.
+FERC ruled that the generator lead lines had a material impact on bulk-power system reliability and that failure to register the owners and operators of those lines as Transmission Owners and Transmission Operators would create a reliability gap.
 However, in response to industry complaints that FERC's rulings would create undue burdens for generation